 Oklahoma Railway Museum

-The railroad crossing the continent developed many parts of the West.
-Visitors can see historic trains like a stream engine.
-Explore the Oakwood Depot, then explore its collection of locomotives, passenger cars and freight cars.
+The railroad that crossed the continent developed many parts of the West.
+Visitors can see historic trains, such as a stream engine.
+They can also explore the Oakwood Depot, which has a collection of locomotives, passenger cars, and freight cars.

-The Oklahoma Railway Museum offers train rides twice a month on Saturdays from April to August.
+The Oklahoma Railway Museum offers train rides twice monthly on Saturdays from April to August.
 Adult train tickets $12, kids 3 to 12 $5.
 In November and December, it operates the Polar Express.

 Located at 3400 NE Grand Blvd.
 Open Thursday, Friday and Saturday from 9 a.m. to 5 p.m.
 Free admission for everyone.